Coko7/mataho/README.md

 # mataho

+A rust command line tool that allows you to interact with your local Tahoma box.
-A rust port of the cli from my [somfy-home-controller](https://github.com/coko7/somfy-home-controller) project.
+This is a port of the cli from my [somfy-home-controller](https://github.com/coko7/somfy-home-controller) project.

+New features have been added:
+- Fuzzy matching for device labels
+- Group management
+- Executing an action on a group of devices

 ## 🛠️ Setup

-1. Create a `mataho` directory in `$XDG_CONFIG_HOME`
+Create a config file at `$HOME/.config/mataho/config.json`:
-2. Create `config.json` in this new directory and put the following inside:
 ```json
 {
     "hostname": "https://gateway-XXXX-XXXX-XXXX"